Save Points and Miles Using Unpublished Award Sweet Spots Save Points and Miles Using Unpublished Award Sweet Spots

 Cathay Pacific Asia Miles and Avianca LifeMiles are examples of two frequent flier programs that make these kinds of awards possible.
 I find the LifeMiles website is the easier of the two for award searches, so I’ll use that for the examples below.

-Example 1 – Flying Transatlantic with a Connection
+Example 1: Flying Transatlantic with a short connection in economy

-Save around 2,000 LifeMiles by taking a connecting flight in economy instead of business class
+Save around 2,500 LifeMiles by taking a connecting intra-Europe flight in economy instead of business class.

 In this example, the savings are not extensive, but most travelers won’t miss much swapping intra-Europe business class for economy class.
 This is especially true on such a short flight.

-In the first example, only about 8% of the total flight distance was in economy.
+In the first example, less than 10% of the total flight distance was in economy.
 Increasing the percentage of the total trip in a lesser cabin helps you stretch your miles further.
-In the next example, economy class travel makes up 38% of the journey!
+In the next example, economy class travel makes up 38% of the journey — dropping the mileage price under 50,000 LifeMiles!

-The transatlantic portion of the trip is still in business class, but now the second leg in economy is over five times as long!
-As a result, the total mileage savings becomes over 13,000 miles instead of less than 2,000.
-Daring travelers based out of the Toronto area might even think about booking this kind of itinerary and conveniently “miss” the second leg of the trip.
+The transatlantic portion of the trip is still in business class, but now the second leg in economy is over 2,100 miles long.
+As a result, LifeMiles discounts the mileage price by over 13,000 miles vs. about 2,500 in the previous example.
+Daring Toronto-based travelers might even think about booking this kind of itinerary and conveniently “miss” the second leg of the trip.

 Awards That Price Lower Than Published

-As favorable as it can be to manipulate published award charts, it’s even better when discounted awards require no manipulation.
-In addition to published Flying Blue Promo Rewards monthly promotions, unpublished discounts exist as well.
+As fun as it can be to manipulate published award charts, it’s even better when discounted awards require no manipulation.
+In addition to published monthly promotions like Flying Blue Promo Rewards and Miles & More Mileage Bargains, unpublished discounts exist as well.

 Generally, these unpublished discounts pertain to very specific routes.
 But, if those routes align with travel plans, the savings can be staggering.

-For instance, consider a one-way economy class flight between New York and Munich.
+For instance, consider a one-way economy-class flight between New York and Brussels.
 According to the LifeMiles award chart, such a flight should cost 30,000 miles.
-However, in practice, such an itinerary prices at just 26,000 miles.
+However, in practice, such an itinerary prices at just 22,000 miles.

-A 4,000-mile savings might not seem monumental.
-However, this is a savings of 13.3%, putting it nearly in line with some of the 15% transfer bonuses that pop up from time to time.
+An 8,000-mile savings might not seem monumental.
+However, this is a savings of 27%, putting it roughly in line with some of the LifeMiles transfer bonuses that pop up from time to time.

 Be aware that the routing does not appear to influence award pricing for this example.
-The screenshot above shows a New York Kennedy (JFK) to Munich (MUC) through Zurich (ZRH) routing entirely on Lufthansa.
-But, you can pay the same exact mileage price to fly from New York Kennedy (JFK) to Munich (MUC) through Frankfurt (FRA) with the transatlantic leg on Singapore Airlines.
+The screenshot below shows a New York Kennedy (JFK) to Brussels (BRU) through Frankfurt (FRA) routing entirely on Lufthansa.
+The overall points cost remains the same 22,000 LifeMiles as the nonstop flight.

 AV_JFKtoZRH-1024x146

-In this specific case, awards do not need to be direct flights nor confined to SWISS metal.
-This also creates the bizarre situation where selecting economy class for the intra-Europe leg on an itinerary with a connection would marginally increase the price of the award.
+Again, awards do not need to be nonstop flights nor confined to SWISS metal.
+This also creates the bizarre situation where selecting economy class for the intra-Europe leg on an itinerary with a connection actually increases the price of the award vs. business class.

 Unpublished award sweet spot from New York to Zurich using LifeMiles